FAQs

 Who is NOT required to participate in the NLTP?

 2. Attorneys admitted to practice in Utah after being actively engaged in the practice of law for at least two years in another U.S. jurisdiction prior to admission to practice law in Utah.
+If an attorney has practice at least two years but less than three years, they must submit an exemption request by filling out and submitting following form: https://www.utahbar.org/nltp-deferment-form/

 I am a judicial clerk.
 Am I required to complete the NLTP?